 - Eat lighter as the evening goes.
 Your body has to work hard to digest, thus taking away rest and the shut-down process your body needs.

 - Drink some chamomile tea.
 It is soothing and contains flavonoids, mucilages and coumarins.
 (Google those to find out why they’re a big deal.)

 - Wind down properly after a long day.
 Don’t try coming home straight from work or a workout and expect to be properly relaxed for sleep.

 - Do some light stretches or the PM yoga routines that you can watch on YouTube.

 - Meditate.
 This one is a personal favorite of mine, as it lets me have that absolute “me time.”
 Any time of the day will help.
 (Don’t know how?
 Watch a YouTube video, listen to a CD, read a book or article, or take a class.)

 - Do a self Reiki routine before bed or get a session earlier in the day with a practitioner.
 Whenever you can, do it; it all adds up.

 - Get a professional massage.
 Of course I’m going to say that, but it’s true.
 Massage positively affects the hormones that regulate your sleep patterns, increasing seratonin output which then boosts melatonin output.
 These hormones are wonderful and natural sleep aids that your own body produces.
 (No pills needed!)

-Happy zzzzzzzzzzzzz’s, my friend, and Happy New Year!
+Happy zzzzzzzzzzzzz’s, my friend!